 On the other hand, although the new model may be simpler and less prescriptive than its predecessor, the requirements are a quantum leap forward and in line with progressive thinking in the quality field.
 The Model’s four sections function similarly to the Plan-Do-Check-Act (PDCA) improvement process popularized by W. Edwards Deming.
 This is much more rigorous than the 1994 ISO’s watchwords: “Document what you do, do what you document and be prepared to prove it.”

-Voice of the customer.
-Even a cursory view of the graphic depiction of the Process Model in Figure 1 shows the power of the customer in the new standard.
+- Voice of the customer—The power of the customer in the new standard.
 It is book-ended by two drivers: Customer Requirements drive the input and Customer Satisfaction drives the output.
 The organization will need methods in place to describe and monitor the needs and desires of each customer for each order, and will need processes and procedures in place to measure and analyze customer satisfaction.

-Step 4: Quality Management System: Management is responsible for the organization establishing a QMS as a means of implementing the quality policy with its associated objectives and plans, as well as the requirements of the standard.
+- Quality Management System—Management is responsible for the organization establishing a QMS as a means of implementing the quality policy with its associated objectives and plans, as well as the requirements of the standard.

-Resource Management.
-The 1994 standard contains a paragraph (220.127.116.11) that requires management to provide necessary resources.
+- Resource Management—The 1994 standard contains a paragraph (22.214.171.124) that requires management to provide necessary resources.
 It also contains requirements for training (4.18).
 These kernels are expanded in the 2000 revision to be one of the four clauses, 6.0 Resource Management, in the Process Model.
 The section spells out a wide range of specific resources, including human resources, that management leadership must provide or make available, including adequate numbers of competent people, the training necessary to assure competence, infrastructure, work environment, (i.e., resources that affect safety, ergonomics and hygiene), suppliers and partners, and financial resources.

-These advances are embodied in the standard’s eight Quality Management Principles listed in Figure 2.
-They emphasize the importance of customer focus, leadership, involvement of people at all levels, the process approach, systems and objectives, continual improvement, importance of accurate data and analysis, and the significance of supplier relationships — a mirror image of the focus on the customer.
+These advances are embodied in the standard’s eight Quality Management Principles.
+They emphasize the importance of customer focus, leadership, involvement of people at all levels, the process approach, systems and objectives, continual improvement, importance of accurate data and analysis, and the significance of supplier relationships—a mirror image of the focus on the customer.

 On the other hand, much of the existing documentation may need to be remapped and expanded to meet the requirements of ISO 9000:2000.
 In many cases, these revisions can be substantial.
 As an indication of the degree of change, 12 of the elements in ISO 9000:1994 have been reduced to sub-clauses in ISO 9000:2000.